Mambae language

 An illustration of Tetum language (left), Mambai language (center) and Portuguese language (right) being compared to one another.

-Mambai, also called Mambae or Manbae, is a language spoken by the Mambai people, the second largest ethnic group in the island country of East Timor.
+Mambae, also called Mambai or Manbae, is a language spoken by the Mambai people, the second largest ethnic group in the island country of East Timor.

 Geographic distribution

-Mambai is one of 15 constitutionally recognized national languages.
+Mambae is one of 15 constitutionally recognized national languages.
 The main centers of Mambai are Ermera, Aileu, Remexio, Turiscai, Maubisse Administrative Post, Ainaro Administrative Post and Same Administrative Post.
 The majority of the Timorese community in Australia is native in Mambai.

-Mambai used to be spoken in the area around Dili, when the Portuguese declared the city to be the capital of their colony Portuguese Timor.
+Mambae used to be spoken in the area around Dili, when the Portuguese declared the city to be the capital of their colony Portuguese Timor.
 Therefore, the Tetum Prasa spoken in Dili is still exhibiting strong influences from its Mambai substrate.